Suffren-class cruiser

 The Suffren class was an interwar treaty cruiser built by France for the French Navy.
 The design was based on the preceding Duquesne-class cruiser and traded speed for protection while retaining the same armament.
-The first ship, Suffren, was completed to this design.
+The first ship, Suffren, was completed based on this design.
 The following ships, Colbert, Foch, Dupleix, were completed to a modified design with heavier secondary armament and rearranged topside.
 The ships entered service from 1930 to 1933, with Suffren being the sole survivor of the Second World War.

 Prior to the London Naval Treaty, the French Navy classified cruisers as armoured (croiseur cuirasse) or light (croiseurs legers); afterwards cruisers were divided between first class (croiseur de 1ere classe) and second class (croiseur de 2e classe).
 The Suffren was initially classified as a light cruiser, and then as a first class cruiser on 1 July 1931.

 Design and description

 Hull and protection

 The design of the Suffren was based on the Duquesne-class cruiser while maintaining the standard displacement of 10.000 tons.
 The hull maintained the high freeboard with the raised forecastle of all post-war cruisers with excellent sea keeping qualities.
 The hull design also kept the fine lines for the speed requirement complemented by the clipper bow with a gentle sheer and the marked flare keeping the forecastle dry even in heavy weather.
 The framing in a French hull was numbered from aft to stem, frame numbering was based on the distance from the aft perpendicular in meters.
 The longitudinal framing was used for cruisers throughout the interwar period.
 The hull was 185 m between the perpendiculars with an overall length of 194 m and a beam of 19.26 m.
 At her normal displacement of 11,769 tonnes the draft of the ship would be 6.51 m.

 The protection was increased over the previous Duquesne.
 The armour protection in the hull for the Duquesne was only 370 tons whereas Suffern would have 670 tons.
 The upper deck was 25 mm thick amidships with 25 mm bulkheads running to within 3.18 m of the sides enclosing the funnel uptakes and ventilation trunking between the main and first deck.
 The magazines were enclosed in an armoured box with 50 mm sides and 20 mm crowns, forward and aft bulkheads.
 The turrets and conning tower had 30 mm plating.
 The roofs of both the turrets and range finders was 35 mm of cast nickel.
 The steering gear was housed inside an armoured box with 26 mm sides and an 18 mm top.
 A Belt of 50 mm made of non-cemented 60 kg steel was installed to a height of 2.6 m and 1.0 m below the waterline abeam of the machinery spaces in Suffren and Colbert only.
 The space between the machinery bulkhead and the inside of the hull was approximately 2.1 m.
 For Suffren and Colbert this space was filled with 500 tons of coal for the cruising boilers and therefore did not count against the standard displacement.